triasteran/nonAUG_manuscript/README.md

 Scripts that perform analysis for detection of non-AUG proteoforms.

 ## How to install and run
 All scripts can be run on Ubuntu 18.04 with Python 3.6 and R installed.
+You may need some additional packages depending on a script, e.g. Biopython.

 ## Data
 Gencode 25 and 38 annotation files (gtf, fasta) can be downaloded from https://www.gencodegenes.org/;